GeyserMC/GlobalLinkServer/README.md

 # GlobalLinkServer Plugin

-> **Warning**
+> [!IMPORTANT]
-This repo contains the code for the Geyser Global Linking Server plugin.
+> This repo contains the code for the Geyser Global Linking Server plugin.
-If you want to just link your account, join link.geysermc.org on Minecraft Java or Bedrock.
+> If you want to just link your account, join link.geysermc.org on Minecraft Java or Bedrock.

 ### `server.properties`
 ```properties